 Our last post on strategy consulting jobs got a lot of interest (check out the comments to that post vis-a-vis the others).
-But due to our focus on MBA essays, we couldn’t write more about the topic.
-Then we got to know about Jaineel Aga, a management consultant turned private equity professional who’s been active in the field for many years.
+We invited Jaineel Aga, a management consultant turned private equity professional who’s been active in the field for many years, to share some more insights.
 In fact, he has also written a book that explains how Indian professionals can get consulting jobs.

 Jaineel graduated from Duke University (in conjunction with the Fuqua School of Business) with a Master’s of Engineering Management and holds an undergraduate degree in Electronics Engineering from the University of Mumbai.